Have you ever dismissed a recipe because of its name?

 about 2 to 3 tsp salt

 Warm the olive oil over medium-high heat in a large dutch oven or soup pot.
 Add the potatoes and a big pinch of salt.
 Cover and cook until the potatoes are tender and starting to brown, about 5-8 minutes.
 (Stir them a few times to get them nice and brown on all sides).
 Stir in the curry powder and leeks, and cook for another minute.
 Then add the garlic and stir a few times until you start to smell the garlic (about 30 seconds or so).
 Then move the mixture to one side of the pot and add 1/2 to 1 tbsp white wine over the browned bits that have accumulated on the bottom of the pot.
 Work quickly to scrape the bits up and dissolve them into the wine.
-Then repeat on the other side of the pot.
+Repeat on the other side of the pot until all the bits are dissolved.
 Then add the water and beans and bring to a boil.

 Remove the outer, protective leaves from the cabbage and cut into quarters (through the center of the stem or 'core').
 Remove the core, and slice the leaves into ribbons no wider than a pencil and no longer than an inch.
 Once the pot is boiling, add the cabbage and cook for about 5 minutes until the cabbage starts to soften up and collapses a bit.

 Add the salt and adjust the seasoning.
-This is the tricky part.
-Too little salt and the soup tastes bland, but add too much and it's just too salty.
+This is the tricky part — too little salt and the soup tastes bland, but add too much and it's unbearably salty.
 You've gotta find the sweet spot.
 When my testing spoon has good flavor and I want to add just a little more salt to it — that's when I stop — I don't add the extra salt to the pot.
 The soup is more flavorful when you sit down for a bowlful as opposed to the testing spoon, and you can always add more salt to your bowl if you feel like you've missed the mark.
 Enjoy!